10-Academy/DataVisualization/README.md

 ## Examples of how you probably used Data Visualization today without realizing it
 ++Google Analytics ebsite flow incl. data drill-down

+## What differentiates beginners from experts in this competency?
+++Add here

 ## Tools/Libraries to execute data visualization tasks
 1. [Matplotlib](https://matplotlib.org/stable/tutorials/index.html)